James-HoneyBadger/HB_Adventure_Games/docs/user-guides/USER_MANUAL.md

 - Built with Python and Tkinter

 **Special Thanks**:
-- Eamon community for inspiration
+- Interactive fiction community for inspiration
 - Beta testers and contributors
 - Open source community